daviddupuis/jeffskinnerbox.github.io/content/draft/making-a-discone-antenna-for-rtl-sdr.md

 The 145mm [monopole antenna][41] that comes with my [NooElec R820T SDR & DVB-T][40] dongle
 is not at all appropriate for the wide range of things I wish to do with this device.
-A [discone antenna][42] is a good general antenna for the RTL-SDR as they are extremely wideband, and should be useful over most of RTL-SDR's tuneable range.
+A [discone antenna][42] is a good general antenna for the RTL-SDR as they are extremely wideband, and can be engineered to be useful over most of RTL-SDR's tuneable range.
 There are several good sources for designing a discone antenna, some of better are listed below:

 * [Home Made Coat Hanger Discone](http://www.rtl-sdr.com/home-made-coat-hanger-discone/)